rssnyder/KubeDiagrams/examples/zookeeper/README.md

 # ZooKeeper Example

-This example is based on the [official Kubernetes ZooKeeper tutorial](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper/).
+This example is based on the **[official Kubernetes ZooKeeper tutorial](https://kubernetes.io/docs/tutorials/stateful-application/zookeeper/)**.

 ## Instructions